temporalio/edu-102-java-code/exercises/testing-code/README.md

 1. Make a copy of the existing Workflow Test by running `cp src/test/java/translationworkflow/TranslationWorkflowTest.java src/test/java/translationworkflow/TranslationWorkflowMockTest.java`
 2. Edit the `TranslationWorkflowMockTest.java` file
+3. Rename the class to `TranslationWorkflowMockTest`
-3. Add an import `import static org.mockito.Mockito.*;`
+4. Add an import `import static org.mockito.Mockito.*;`
-4. Rename the test function to `testSuccessfulTranslationWithMocks`
+5. Rename the test function to `testSuccessfulTranslationWithMocks`
-5. Add the following code to the beginning of the `testSuccessfulTranslationWithMocks` method
+6. Add the following code to the beginning of the `testSuccessfulTranslationWithMocks` method
 ```java
 TranslationActivities mockedActivities = mock(TranslationActivities.class, withSettings().withoutAnnotations());
 when(mockedActivities.translateTerm(new TranslationActivityInput("hello", "fr")))
    .thenReturn(new TranslationActivityOutput("Bonjour"));
 ```
-6. Copy the second line from the above code beginning with `when` and modify it to mock the `translateTerm` Activity to return `Au revoir` when `goodbye` is passed with the `fr` language code specified.
+7. Copy the second line from the above code beginning with `when` and modify it to mock the `translateTerm` Activity to return `Au revoir` when `goodbye` is passed with the `fr` language code specified.
-7. Modify the Worker registration line to use the new `mockedActivities` instance.
+8. Modify the Worker registration line to use the new `mockedActivities` instance.
-8. Save your changes
+9. Save your changes
-9. Add the following code at the bottom of the `TranslateActivityInput` class.
+10. Add the following code at the bottom of the `TranslateActivityInput` class.
     * Why is this necessary?
 If you ran the test now as written, it would fail.
 	  This is because comparisons of the `TranslateActivityInput` objects (as with all objects in Java) invoke its `equals` method.
 Because this class